 Work station

-The solid flat working space within the chamber helps the user carry out their investigation and study on the specimen, which could be tissue culture, microorganism culture, or electronic wafer formation.
-A place is provided in the chamber that holds the culture plates, samples the burners, and other tools required for the investigation in place.
-Stainless steel is the material used for building the cabinet for its robust nature and anti-corrosive properties.
+The solid flat working space within the chamber allows the user to carry out investigations and studies on specimens such as tissue cultures, microorganism cultures, or electronic wafer formations.
+The chamber includes a designated area to hold culture plates, burners, and other tools required for the investigation.
+Manufacturers build the cabinet using stainless steel because of its robust nature and anti-corrosive properties.

 The filter pads

-This is a highly significant component as it blocks the impurities from entering the cabinet and transmitting to the samples.
-It is also called a pre-filter.
-Acting as a primary filter it sucks the air at the preliminary stages.
-The placement of the filter pad differs in the horizontal laminar airflow cabinet, where the filter pad is placed at the bottom of the chamber.
-In a vertical laminar airflow cabinet, the filter pads are placed at the top of the cabinet.
-The filter pad can prohibit the entry of particles size 5 microns.
+This component plays a crucial role by blocking impurities from entering the cabinet and reaching the samples.
+It also goes by the name pre-filter.
+As a primary filter, it draws in air during the initial stages.
+The placement of the filter pad varies depending on the type of laminar airflow cabinet.
+In a horizontal laminar airflow cabinet, the system places the filter pad at the bottom of the chamber.
+In a vertical laminar airflow cabinet, it positions the filter pad at the top.
+The filter pad effectively blocks particles as small as 5 microns.

 Blower/ Fan

-Sucking the pre-filtered air through filter pads, the fan transmits the air towards high-efficiency particulate.
-In a vertical laminar airflow cabinet, the blower is found just below the filter pad.
-The position of the blower in the horizontal laminar airflow cabinet is next to the filter pad.
+The fan sucks the pre-filtered air through filter pads and transmits it toward the high-efficiency particulate filter.
+In a vertical laminar airflow cabinet, the blower sits just below the filter pad.
+In a horizontal laminar airflow cabinet, the blower rests next to the filter pad.

 HEPA filter